Patellar height measurement becomes important in the diagnosis of patella alta and patella baja.

 Modified Insall-Salvati ratio

 It is also applied on a lateral 30 degree flexed knee radiograph but the measurements are slightly different.

-Length of the patellar articular surface (Instead of pole to pole distance).
+Length of the patellar articular surface (Instead of the pole to pole distance).

 Modified Insall-Salvati ratio = A/B